guni12/siteshop/README.md

 You also need to enable short tags for Siteshop to work.
 Find short_open_tag in your php.ini-file and make shore it is enabled.

 Now it's time to start your browser and go to Siteshop's indexpage and follow instructions from there.
 You will get information about your php-version and extensions that you might need to have installed.
+Remember to click on the link 'modules/install'.
+This initiates some database-content and shows navigation-tabs etc.
 If everything works out, you now get access to all the controllers in Siteshop via the index-page.
-You can only reach some of the content if you are logged in as administrator, otherwise permission is denied.
+You can only reach all of the content if you are logged in as administrator, otherwise permission is denied for some of the content.

-Login
+Login, create, edit
 =======================================================

 You can login with root/root as the administrator or with doe/doe, helga/helga or bb/bb for fun.
-As the administrator you can go to the acp page and create or make changes of stuff saved in the database, such as usernames, blogcontent, group-belongings etc. If the users are members of the third group, 'Järngänget', they have access to a secret page which they reach from siteshop/user.
+As the administrator you can go to the acp page and create or make changes of stuff saved in the database, such as usernames, blogcontent, group-belongings etc. You get further instructions at the create/edit page.
+If the users are members of the third group, 'Järngänget', they have access to a secret page which they reach from siteshop/user.
 This can also be edited by the administrator.

 Startup-class